You may have noticed some changes to our buses on route 63! 👀

 To create more light, we’ve also added skylights on the top deck, situated just above the stairwell! 🌤

-A new bus lane on New Kent Road will also mean faster journey times on route 63, complementing a route that’s already high frequency with a bus every 5-8 minutes in the morning peak! ⏰
+A new bus lane on New Kent Road will also mean faster journey times on route 63.
+This will complement a route that’s already high frequency with a bus every 5-8 minutes in the mornings! ⏰

-Later this year we’ll also be trialling 24 new at-stop digital information screens which will provide up to date service information including arrivals and disruption. 😯
+Later this year we’ll also be trialling 24 new at-stop digital information screens.
+These will provide up to date service information including arrivals and disruption. 😯